International sanctions during the Russo-Ukrainian war: Unilateral sanctions by Ukraine

 In May 2023, the Czech Republic introduced unilateral sanctions against the Russian economy.
 It also sanctioned the head of the Russian Orthodox Church, Vladimir Mikhailovich Gundyayev, better known as Patriarch Kirill, due to his collaboration with clerics from the Russian Orthodox Church, a measure that is seldom taken during armed conflicts.
 Vladimir Mikhailovich Gundyayev has been identified as a close confident of Vladimir Putin, but he never advocated any violent actions during wartime, and was not placed under EU sanctions.
 The cleric is now barred from entry into the Czech Republic, a measure that was criticised by members of both denominations.

 In November 2023, Ukraine sanctioned the Swiss company Nestle for being ‘sponsors of war’ and blacklisted the company for its continued presence in Russia, joining food and drink peers Unilever, PepsiCo and Mars.
 These food companies manufacture essential foods and dietary components that are explicitly exempt from international sanctions.
 In the same month, Ukraine also placed sanctions on the Swiss company NVS Technologies, owned by a Russian individual, that provides geolocation equipment to companies in Eastern Europe and elsewhere.
 Ukraine government's National Agency on Corruption Prevention (NACP) gave no further details on the reason for these sanctions.

+In mid-2026 Ukraine intensified its long-range attacks on the Russian oil industry in an effort dubbed "long-range sanctions" by President Volodymyr Zelenskyy.
+While not constituting sanctions in the traditional sense, the intensified long-range drone strikes, with the most notable being an attack on the Moscow TANECO Oil Refining Complex on 18 June, led to fuel shortages in around a dozen Russian regions, forcing Russia to import fuel by sea from Asia.